Subscribe to Updates

 Prevent the buildup of plaque

 There are various brands of mouthwashes to prevent the growth of plaque on teeth and in the gum line.
-As a preventive strategy, mouthwashes maintain the health of gum tissue against gum diseases.
+As a preventive strategy, this oral product helps maintain the health of gum tissue against gum diseases.

 It IS a tooth decay prevention method